 Peer Facilitated Study Groups is joint program between the Robert Gillespie Academic Skills Centre and Instructors.
 Study groups use our COURSE CONTENT as a CONTEXT for focusing on study skills development.
-Group study session are led by volunteer senior students... who have previously been successful in our course... and who receive extensive training in active and collaborative learning strategies that they use in weekly sessions to help students be successful in our courses, by doing things like;
+Group study session are led volunteer senior students... who have previously been successful in our course to help students be successful in our courses, by doing things like;